 If you’re a liquor store in a competitive market, hosting wine and spirit tastings is a great way to bring new customers in the door and introduce them to new products.
 Turning those who try into those who consistently buy is every business owners’ goal.
 Creating a wine bar within the store to not only host planned events, but also as a way to close the sale via a taste and a toast is one way to accomplish this.

-This business requested a wine bar and office area to handle the sampling of various wines and craft beers.
+This business requested a wine bar with a wine cabinet and and office area to handle the sampling of various wines and craft beers.
 Different wines are featured on tap during the week, drawing in customers for planned events that are publicized on the company website and social media pages.
 Additionally, craft beers and hard liquor is also served.
 We created a 30 foot square bar/island with a raised office area in the center to meet this challenge.

 The goal of this project was to be able to host tastings of different beverages sold at the store — including everything from wines to local craft beers and spirits — while in a comfortable setting amidst a family owned liquor business.
 We achieved this goal by creating an outer bar that was carefully engineered to showcase faux stone and authentic whiskey barrels discovered in storage.
-The barrels were stained to coordinate with the Milk Chocolate floor based laminate system and displayed on hand routed corner shelves built into the outer bar.
+The barrels were stained to coordinate with the Milk Chocolate color floor-based laminate system and displayed on hand routed corner shelves built into the outer bar.
 The purpose of this outer bar is two fold.
-It both serves customers and also conceals storage of various glassware, snacks, office supplies and additional spirits under a coordinating laminate countertop.
+It both serves customers and also contains a wine cabinet that conceals storage of various glassware, snacks, office supplies and additional spirits under a coordinating laminate countertop.
 A pull-out shelf hidden behind a false drawer front allows for convenient laptop use to take orders during tastings.

 A raised office area was constructed in the in the heart of the wine bar.
 It allows employees to be involved in all of the day to day activities of the company while the computers, paperwork and files that go with running any kind of business venture remain hidden from view.
 The goal of this inner office was to build a comfortable work station on a raised platform that could sit two-three people in a concealed manner — employees can see out, but customers cannot see in.
 This inner office uses the same laminate as the bar, blending everything together harmoniously.
 Additional storage is included below the raised platform, adding functionality.